 - (1) In General.
 A written motion and notice of the hearing must be served at least 21 days before the time specified for the hearing, with the following exceptions: - (A) when the motion may be heard ex parte; - (B) when these rules or the local rules provide otherwise; or - (C) when a court order-which a party may, for good cause, apply for ex parte-sets a different time. - (2) Supporting Affidavit.
 Any affidavit supporting a motion must be served with the motion.
-Except as Rule 59(c) provides otherwise, any opposing affidavit must be served at least 7 days before the hearing, unless the court permits service at another time. - (d) Additional Time After Certain Kinds of Service.
-When a party may or must act within a specified time after being served and service is made under Rule 5(b)(2)(C) (mail), (D) (leaving with the clerk), or (F) (other means consented to), 3 days are added after the period would otherwise expire under Rule 6(a).
+Except as Rule 59(c) provides otherwise, any opposing affidavit must be filed and served with any opposition at the time set forth by these rules or applicable local rules. - (d) Additional Time After Certain Kinds of Service.
+When a party may or must act within a specified time after being served and service is made under Rule 5(b)(2)(C) (mail), (D) (leaving with the clerk), or (F) (other means consented to), 3 calendar days are added after the period would otherwise expire under Rule 6(a).